admacleod/deskd/README.md

 ## Building

 Everything is Go, so you can just use `go build` or `go install` to build binaries.
-Alternatively there is a `Makefile` that contains prepared commands for building production ready binaries.

 ## Configuration